THE TOP RATED WORDPRESS SECURITY AND FIREWALL PLUGIN

 Please read more about GDPR compliance here: https://aiosplugin.com/privacy-policy/ .

 Közreműködők és fejlesztők

-“All In One WP Security & Firewall” egy nyílt forráskódú szoftver.
+“All-In-One Security (AIOS) – Security and Firewall” egy nyílt forráskódú szoftver.
 A bővítményhez a következő személyek járultak hozzá:Közreműködők

-“All In One WP Security & Firewall” 12 nyelvre lett lefordítva.
+“All-In-One Security (AIOS) – Security and Firewall” 12 nyelvre lett lefordítva.
 Köszönet a fordítóknak az áldozatos munkájukért!

 Érdekeltek vagyunk a fejlesztésben?

 5.1.4 – 14/December/2022

 - FEATURE: Add option to disable RSS and ATOM feeds.